force2b/Performance-Tester-AB/README.md

    -  This has to be done manually through NPSP Settings -> System -> Advanced Mapping
 4. Switch to the close of this repo and use SFDX to push this repo into the scratch org
    - `sfdx force:source:push --forceoverwrite -u Cumulus__perftest`
-5. Make sure the "Performance Testing" tab is visible to the User.

 ## Setup and Configuration (without or NPSP)
 1. Create a new SFDX project for this in Visual Studio Code (or IntelliJ)
-2. Modify the `PerformanceTestServiceController` and `PerformanceTestService` classes locally to remove references to any NPSP custom objects or apex.
+2. Modify the `ProfilingTestServiceController` and `ProfilingTestService` classes locally to remove references to any NPSP custom objects or apex.
 3. Create a new scratch org using the `config/project-scratch-def.json` definition (this enables Platform Cache in the org)
 4. Push the source into the scratch org
-5. Make sure the "Performance Testing" tab is visible to the User.

 ## Starting the Tests
 1. Launch the org
-2. Open the "Performance Testing" tab
+2. Open the "Profiling Test" tab
 3. Change the seconds interval as desired.
 The default is to execute the tests every 30 seconds

 ## Creating or Modifiying the Tests
-1. Edit the `PerformanceTestServiceController` and `PerformanceTestService` classes to modify or create new tests as needed.
+1. Edit the `ProfilingTestServiceController` and `ProfilingTestService` classes to modify or create new tests as needed.
 2. Tests only support an A & B mode.
 It's not possible to have more than just two test modes.
 If there is a reason to compare more than two variations of logic, create multiple tests to compare